bbauska/W3Cx-5of5/README.md

 very clearly what happens when the user presses various types of keys, both for code and key.

-### Example that displays the key and code values with your current keyboard {#example-that-displays-the-key-and-code-values-with-your-current-keyboard .unnumbered}
+### Example that displays the key and code values with your current keyboard

 ![](./images/image176.png){width="6.5in"
 height="2.5652777777777778in"}